Skip to Content

 Many yellow jackets build nests underground or in hidden voids at or below ground level.

-• Nest locations: Old rodent burrows, soil cavities, landscape beds, and sometimes under steps or concrete slabs.
+• Nest locations: Old rodent burrows, soil cavities, landscape beds, and sometimes under steps or slabs.

-• Signs: Wasps flying in and out of a small hole in the ground; increased activity when someone walks nearby, mows, or disturbs the area.
+• Signs: Wasps flying in and out of a small hole; increased activity when someone walks nearby, mows, or disturbs the area.

-• Risk: High.
-Ground nests are easy to step on or hit with lawn equipment, triggering defensive stinging.
+• Risk: High—ground nests are easy to step on or strike with equipment, triggering defensive stinging.

 Aerial (Above-Ground) Yellow Jacket Nests